peymanshahidi/minimum_wage/README.md

 Some of the scripts do not generate tables or figures, but instead generate "parameters."
 These are numbers that are called out in the text of the paper but are generated automatically.
-For example, after the project is built the `parameters/parameters.tex` file will contain a line `\newcommand{\numTotal}{159,656}` that is related to the total allocation to the experiment.
+For example, after the project is built the `parameters/parameters.tex` file will contain a line `\newcommand{\numTotal}{159,656}` that is related to the total number of job openings assigned to the experiment.
 If we look in `parameters.R` script we see the corresponding code that creates this value.
 ```R
 addParam("\\numTotal", formatC(dim(df.mw.first)[1], big.mark = ","))